cerana/cerana/README.md

 ```go
 func (m *MultiRequest) Responses() map[string]*acomm.Response
 ```
-Results returns responses for all of the requests, keyed on the request name (as opposed to request id).
+Responses returns responses for all of the requests, keyed on the request name (as opposed to request id).
 Blocks until all requests are accounted for.

 #### type Provider